The National Education System & the Classification of Educational Institutions

 Whether this will be for the better for everyone concerned is a question that only the future will answer.

-The Approach of the Education Act 1996
+The Scheme of the Education Act 1996

-The EA1996 attempts a comprehensive coverage of all matters concerning education although the temptation is to think of its content as dealing only with primary and secondary education.
-The EA1996 is nevertheless the locus of policies and direction on primary and secondary and the source of regulations of those two levels of education.
-The EA1996 Act retains most of the provisions of the 1957 and the 1961 legislation that created the foundation of the NES, albeit with some important changes and modifications.
-The main aim of the earlier legislation was to consolidate the different structures of education that had evolved during the colonial administration of the country to create a single system of education using the National Language as the medium of instruction.
-The most serious challenge to the creation of a single system were claims for mother-tongue education from the Chinese and Indian communities and the preservation of vernacular schools teaching in Mandarin and Tamil.
-As will be seen, the Malaysian Education System retains vernacular schools at the primary education level that use Tamil and Mandarin as the medium of instruction, thereby adding a diversity in education that is seldom found in other countries.
-That diversity is not found in official secondary schools but only in independent Chinese schools that operate outside the NES.
+The EA1996 Act retains most of the provisions of the 1957 and the 1961 legislation which laid the foundation of the NES, albeit with some important changes and modifications.
+The main aim of the earlier legislation was to consolidate the different arrangements of education that had evolved during the colonial administration to create a single system of education using the National Language as the medium of instruction.
+The most serious challenge to creating a single system was claims for mother-tongue education from the Chinese and Indian communities and preserving vernacular schools teaching Mandarin and Tamil.
+As will be seen, the Malaysian Education System retains Mandarin and Tamil schools at the primary education level, thereby adding diversity to the education system not found in other countries.
+There are no vernacular schools at the secondary level, except that Mandarin is the main medium of instruction used in the community-supported Chinese High Schools (Independent Chinese Schools).

 The EA1996 establishes a five-tiered (pre-school, primary education, secondary education, post-secondary education, higher education) NES that is described in detail below.
-The binding factors of the NES are full or partial government support, a common medium of instruction, except in the case of vernacular primary schools, and a standard prescribed curriculum.
+The binding factors of the NES are full or partial government support, a common medium of instruction, except in the case of vernacular primary schools, and a standard statutorily prescribed curriculum.

 The Role of the Minister